Cheung-Wai-Sum/csci2720_project_1155160407/README.md

 csci2720project.venues.json -> import to collection ”venues”

 Step 4 Run npm install
-Also can check with the package.json file with the dependencies, The required module includes:
+You can check with the package.json file with the dependencies, The required module includes:
 @react-google-maps/api
 axios